 - is aware of how to deal with complaints and areas of concern

-A well organised induction can provide volunteers with the support they initially require and can make them feel comfortable in their role quickly.
+A well-organised induction can provide volunteers with the support they initially require and can quickly make them feel comfortable in their role.
 It should not just be a tick box exercise of providing policies to read.
 Give this some thought as to how it should work in your club and you’re more likely to retain your volunteers for longer.

-The Wales Council for Voluntary Action has a really useful information sheet on how to recruit, select and induct volunteers.
+The Wales Council for Voluntary Action has a useful information sheet on how to recruit, select and induct volunteers.
+Check it out!

-After the initial induction, volunteers should be given the opportunity to try out the type of work they will be doing.
-They should also be offered training.
-If you work closely with new volunteers, you will have a better picture of how they work, what support they will need, and what they are hoping to gain from the experience.
+After the initial induction, volunteers should be given the opportunity to try out the type of work they will be doing and be offered training, if required.
+Working closely with new volunteers, will help you to have a better picture of how they work, what support they will need, and what they are hoping to gain from the experience.

-It’s a good idea to keep up to date with what training courses are available to your volunteers so make sure you check in regularly with your national governing body and local authority sports department.
-Sport Wales may even be able to help cover the cost of training – take a look at their Community Chest grant scheme.
+As a result, it’s a good idea to keep up to date with what training courses are available to your volunteers.
+Make sure you check in regularly with your national governing body and Local Authority sports department.
+Sport Wales may even be able to help cover the cost of training via their Community Chest grant scheme.

 - know what is expected of them in line with the Give to Gain principles e.g. code of conduct and role descriptors